Bainester History, Family Crest & Coats of Arms

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Literally the name was also derived from balister which meant a baluster or staircase.
-Alternatively, the name was perhaps originally Bainster, one who kept a bath; from Old English. and Old French 'bain,' a bath."
+Literally the name was also derived from balister which meant a baluster or staircase.
+Alternatively, the name was perhaps originally Bainster, one who kept a bath; from Old English and Old French 'bain,' a bath."

 Early Origins of the Bainester family

 The surname Bainester was first found in Lancashire, at Walton-le-Dale, a township and chapelry, in the parish, and Lower division of the hundred, of Blackburn, union of Preston.
 "The manor was granted by the first Henry de Lacy, probably about 1130, to Robert Banastre, from whose family it passed in marriage to the Langtons."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Aughton, Lancashire was "supposed to have been granted to Thurstan Banastre about the middle of the twelfth century, and to have been carried by Margery his daughter to Richard son of Roger de Lytham, who died in or about 1201, leaving five daughters his co-heirs."

 Another branch was found in Welsh Whittle, again in Lancashire.
 "This township, under the name of Walsewythull, was held of the earls of Lincoln by the Banastre family in the reign of Henry III."
 Altham, again in Lancashire was an important family seat.
 "Under the name of Elvetham, the manor [of Altham] was granted by the first Henry de Lacy to Hugo, a Saxon: John de Alvetham, Hugo's descendant, left an heiress who married into the Banastre family, and thus sprang the Banastres of Altham, who occupied the manor-house for five centuries."

 Early History of the Bainester family

-Another 200 words (14 lines of text) covering the years 1149, 1400, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Bainester History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bainester research.
+Another 84 words (6 lines of text) covering the years 1149, 1400, 1487, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Bainester History in all our PDF Extended History products and printed products wherever possible.

 Bainester Spelling Variations

-spelling variations are a hallmark of Anglo Norman names.
+Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Bannister, Banister, Banester, Bannester, Bannaster, Banaster and many more.

 Early Notables of the Bainester family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Bainester Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Bainester Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bainester family to Ireland

-Another 84 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Bainester family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bainester family to the New World and Oceana
+Migration of the Bainester family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bainester or a variant listed above: John Banister who settled in Virginia in 1636; Thomas Banister who settled in Boston Massachusetts in 1685; Cornelia Bannister who settled in Barbados in 1669.